SponsoredBuild your website with Vincony

 Key Points

-• Perjury — wilfully making a false statement on oath in judicial proceedings (s.1)
+• Perjury — wilfully making a false material statement on oath in a judicial proceeding (s.1); up to 7 years' imprisonment

-• False statements to procure marriage or civil partnership (s.3)
+• False statements relating to marriage (s.3) and to births or deaths (s.4)

-• Corroboration required — conviction cannot be based solely on testimony of one witness
+• Corroboration required — no conviction on the uncorroborated evidence of a single witness as to falsity (s.13)

 Parts & Sections